zavalit/genmoai-models/README.md

 ## Limitations
 Under the research preview, Mochi 1 is a living and evolving checkpoint.
 There are a few known limitations.
 The initial release generates videos at 480p today.
 In some edge cases with extreme motion, minor warping and distortions can also occur.
 Mochi 1 is also optimized for photorealistic styles so does not perform well with animated content.
 We also anticipate that the community will fine-tune the model to suit various aesthetic preferences.

+## Related Work
+- [ComfyUI-MochiWrapper](https://github.com/kijai/ComfyUI-MochiWrapper) adds ComfyUI support for Mochi.
+The integration of Pytorch's SDPA attention was taken from their repository.

 ## BibTeX
 ```